Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Abstract

 \section{Abstract}

-Hallucination, i.e., generating factually incorrect content, remains a critical challenge for large language models (LLMs).
-We introduce TOHA \thefootnote{\arabic{footnote}}\footnote{The code of the proposed method and the considered baselines is available at \url{https://anonymous.4open.science/r/tda4hallucinations-C449}}, a TOpology-based HAllucination detector designed for RAG scenarios, which leverages a topological divergence metric to quantify the structural properties of graphs induced by attention maps.
-Examining the topological divergence between prompt and response subgraphs reveals consistent patterns: higher divergence values in specific attention heads correlate with hallucinated outputs, independent of the dataset.
-Extensive experiments, including evaluation on question answering and summarization tasks, show that our approach achieves state-of-the-art or competitive results on several benchmarks while requiring minimal annotated data and computational resources.
-Our findings suggest that analyzing the topological structure of attention matrices can serve as an efficient and robust indicator of factual reliability in LLMs.
+Hallucinations remain a critical challenge for large language models (LLMs), particularly in Retrieval-Augmented Generation (RAG) settings where models may generate outputs unsupported by the provided context.
+To address this, we introduce TOHA, a TOpology-based HAllucination detector, which leverages a topological divergence metric to quantify the structural properties of graphs induced by attention matrices.
+Examining the topological divergence between prompt and response subgraphs in RAG settings reveals consistent patterns: higher divergence values in specific attention heads correlate with unfaithful outputs, independent of the dataset.
+Extensive experiments — including evaluations on question-answering and summarization tasks — show that our approach achieves state-of-the-art or competitive results across several benchmarks while requiring minimal annotated data and computational resources.
+Our findings indicate that the topological structure of attention matrices provides an efficient and robust metric for assessing the correctness of LLM's responses.
+Our source code is publicly available: \url{https://github.com/sb-ai-lab/TOHA}.